Theatre Connect Fall 2021 Hybrid Season

 - Complete the online registration form.

-- Sign liability waiver and photo release; check participant and first emergency contact email(s) for links 72 hours after registering.
+- Sign liability waiver and photo release; check participant and first emergency contact email(s) one week before the first Tuesday of the season.

 - Time & Location

 - Time/Day: 6:30-8:15pm EST | Tuesday Nights, Sep 21 - Nov 9

 - Hybrid Locations: Hippodrome Theatre Basement Floor (In-Person) / Zoom (Online)

 - The program is FREE of charge.